brugalada/BIBIMBpy/README.md

 The result of _orbit.runBI_ is an array containing the value of the Distribution Function for each particle, at a time prior to the perturbation.
 It also returns the array of time and the orbits of each particle (in the rotating frame, use _utils.rotating2inertial_ to convert back to the intertial frame).

+## Conventions

+By default, stars with positive angular momentum will rotate counterclock-wise.
+In the same manner, a perturbation with a positive pattern speed will also rotate counterclock-wise.
+This means that, in the backward integration were time decreases, particles will _appear_ to rotate clock-wise, but just because time is moving backwards.

+Also by default, the bar will always start with its long axis aligned with the x-axis (i.e. flat).
+This means that a particle that starts at positive azimuth is _in front_ of the bar, in the sense that the bar is moving towards it instantaneously.
+In other words, the Sun would have a negative $\phi_{bar}$ in this convention.

 ## Attribution